intel-analytics/BigDL-2.x/pyzoo/zoo/examples/orca/data/README.md

 ## Summary
-This is the example to demonstrates how to use Analytics Zoo xShard data preprocesing APIs.
+This is the example to demonstrates how to use Analytics Zoo orca data preprocesing APIs.
-For the detail guide of xShard data preprocessing, please refer [here](https://analytics-zoo.github.io/master/#ProgrammingGuide/xshard)
+For the detail guide of orca data preprocessing, please refer [here](https://analytics-zoo.github.io /master/#ProgrammingGuide/orca-data)

 ## Install Analytics Zoo
 Follow the instructions [here](https://analytics-zoo.github.io/master/#PythonUserGuide/install/) to install analytics-zoo via __pip__.